 Both artists relish that aspect of bringing art to people in public settings.
 Below is an even closer look at that Fifth Ward Jam house both inside and out.

 Transforming a wide variety of reclaimed materials into original forms is of great interest to artist Dean Ruck.
-Many of his works are impermanent and short-lived while others have been preserved in museum settings.
+Many of his works are impermanent and short-lived while others are permanent in museum settings.